 Platform component model

-This so-called platform or component approach works for SMEs as well as consumers.
+This so-called platform or component approach works for SMEs as well as consumers and led to the birth of the term ‘platform-economy’.
 In March 2019, Grab Financial Group launched SME lending and micro-insurance for ride-hailing drivers in Singapore.
 Grab plans to become the region’s largest merchant network, Insurtech policy provider and Fintech lender in the region, providing a single app to keep SMEs engaged and gaining a bigger share of their overall spend on services.

 There are no limits on ideas for platforms that leverage the partnership approach: Airbnb, for example, was set up when its founders were traveling to a conference in 2007 but couldn’t pay for their housing, so two of them decided to rent out part of their apartments in order to help pay for the cost of the trip.
 Now a multi-billion dollar enterprise, Airbnb offers experiences run by local providers, including everything from yoga with goats to living with a nomadic tribe.